-Morocco (including ex-Spanish Sahara): Endangered (Cuzin, 1996).
+Morocco : Endangered (Cuzin, 1996 and 2003).

 With the possible exception of the high elevation of the Atlas Mountains, Dorcas Gazelle was historically distributed throughout Morocco and Western Sahara (Aulagnier, 1992).
 In the 1800s, it reportedly occurred west of the Atlas Mountains at low densities and remained uniformly distributed and abundant elsewhere.
 By the 1950s, the species had disappeared west of the Atlas, except for one population in the vicinity of Safi, and had been reduced to low numbers on the northern, eastern and southern flanks of the Atlas; at the time, it also had become rare along the coast in the Western Sahara nearly to Dakhla (Aulagnier, 1992).
 In the early 1990s, the extent of the species' range had not changed, but it had been reduced to small widely dispersed groups east and south of the Atlas and throughout the Western Sahara (Aulagnier, 1992; Loggers et al., 1992).
+Nowadays, the only remaining population in the North-West of the Atlas chains is the small population of the M'Sabih Talaa Reserve, near Chichaoua.
+The species disappeared from the Souss plains in 1987, from the Noun region in 1996, and the only remaining individuals in the plains between Ouarzazate and Tafilalelt survive in the enclosures of the El Kheng Reserve.
+Elsewhere, the distribution of the species remains the same, but groups have been reduced to small sizes, continuously decreasing in numbers, dispersed to the East and South of the Atlas and throughout Western Sahara (Aulagnier, 1992, Loggers et al. 1992, Cuzin 2003) : in the Bas Draa, numbers went from 150 individuals in 1997 (Cuzin 1998) to around fourty individuals (F. Cuzin, comm. pers., 2003).

-It was recently estimated that a population of approximately 80 animals occurs west of the Atlas, from the M'Sabih Talaa Reserve northward to Chichaoua.
+It was recently estimated that a population of approximately 100-200 animals occurs west of the Atlas in the M'Sabih Talaa Reserve, near Chichaoua (Marraha 1996).
 East of the Atlas it is very rare, typically occurring in widely dispersed populations of 20-50 animals.
 A population of about 100 occurs at the base of Jebel Gouz and west to Figuig along the Algerian border.
 Approximately 50 are found in the upper Draa Valley in the vicinity of Zagora; 100-200 remain in the Middle Draa, primarily in the Tata Province, and about 200 occur in the Lower Draa between Assa and Msseyed (F. Cuzin, in litt., May 1996; Aulagnier et al., in press).
 The remnant population in the Souss Valley has been extirpated (Cuzin, 1996).
-The total number in Morocco, from the Draa Valley northwards, is estimated at 500-800 (F. Cuzin, in litt., May 1996).
 Southward through the Western Sahara, the distribution and abundance of the species has been considerably reduced, but several hundred are thought to remain, mostly in the Adrar Soutouf in the far south (F. Cuzin, in litt., May 1996; Aulagnier et al., in press).

-Habitat loss due to overgrazing and permanent agriculture is the primary threat to the species, and poaching is common (Aulagnier et al., in press).
+Poaching, habitat loss due to overgrazing and permanent agriculture are the primary threats to the species (Aulagnier et al., in press, Cuzin 2003).